agrosjs/agros/README.md

 #### Code Splitting When Importing Modules

-With Webpack 5's [code splitting](https://webpack.js.org/guides/code-splitting/) feature, Khamsa will also split your code when you use dynamic imports to import modules:
+With Webpack 5's [code splitting](https://webpack.js.org/guides/code-splitting/) feature, Agros will also split your code when you use dynamic imports to import modules:

 ```ts
 // bar.module.ts